AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 **1. Sensor sampling**

 To be able to detect the current state of the rocket, and make correct predictions about the apogee, we have all sorts of sensors.
+Each sensor is different: some encode the value as an analog signal, some communicate via the I2C or the SPI bus, so each one needs a dedicated **device driver** for our custom operating system.

-Each has its own communication interface, that needs its own **driver**, and must be _sampled_ at a high frequency with precise intervals, which is where our [sensor sampler](https://github.com/skyward-er/skyward-boardcore/blob/master/src/shared/sensors/SensorSampler.cpp) comes at play.
+Sensors also must be _sampled_ at a high frequency with precise intervals, which is where our [sensor sampler](https://github.com/skyward-er/skyward-boardcore/blob/master/src/shared/sensors/SensorSampler.cpp) comes at play.

 **2. Logging**

 All the information collected during the flight, both from the sensors and from the software itself, needs to be saved on an SD card for post-flight analysis.
-However, the **latency** of SD card writing operations can be quite high if you don't do them in batch, so you need to accumulate a certain amount of information and write it all together.
-To avoid the whole software from blocking every time we do this, we employ a variation of the [triple-buffering](https://en.wikipedia.org/wiki/Multiple_buffering) technique.
+However, the **latency** of SD card writes can be quite high if they are not performed in batches, so we need to accumulate a certain amount of samples and then write them all together.
+To prevent the whole software from blocking every time we do this, we employ a variation of the [triple-buffering](https://en.wikipedia.org/wiki/Multiple_buffering) technique.

 **3. Telemetry and Telecommands**